aaronbijuthekkutheri-cloud/byte-serpent-game/README.md

 Local Storage: Used for basic persistent data storage (high score).

-✨ Acknowledgements
+✨Acknowledgements

 The final code was significantly improved and stabilized with the assistance of the Gemini AI model.
-Specifically, Gemini helped refine the CSS to ensure the canvas scales fluidly on mobile viewports (width: 90vw; height: 90vw;), successfully preventing screen overflow and horizontal scrolling across all devices.